 - 6 drops Roman chamomile

-Do not apply directly to the skinโessential oils should be diluted in a carrier oil first.
-To use, here are a few ways to apply it:
+Do not apply directly to the skin—essential oils should be diluted in a carrier oil first.

 Massage: Add 6 drops of the essential oil blend to 2 teaspoons of grapeseed or sweet almond oil.
 Mix well and massage into the affected area.
-Use an arnica-infused carrier oil, if possible.

 Compress: Add 1 cup cold water to a bowl.
 Mix 6 drops of the anti-inflammatory blend with 1 teaspoon grapeseed oil and add to the water.
 Stir the oil.
 Soak a cloth in the water, wring out the excess, and apply to the affected area.

-Roll-on: Add 10โ12 drops of the essential oil blend to a 10 ml glass bottle with a roller ball.
+Roll-on: Add 10–12 drops of the essential oil blend to a 10 ml glass bottle with a roller ball.
 Fill the rest of the bottle with the carrier oil, and replace the roller ball cap.
 Shake to blend and apply to the affected area.

-Salve: Melt 1/4 cup of jojoba oil with 1/4 ounce of beeswax.
-When the beeswax is melted, and the oils are combined, remove from heat, and pour into a 1โ2 oz jar.
+Salve: Melt ¼ cup of jojoba oil with ¼ ounce of beeswax.
+When the beeswax is melted and the oils are combined, remove from heat, and pour into a 1–2 oz jar.
 Add 30 drops of the essential oil blend.
 Replace the cap, give the jar a shake to blend, and then let it stand until hardened.

 For tired or stiff joints & muscles after a hard workout

 You know that aching feeling when you can barely move after a hard workout?
-Stimulating oils are a great choice because they can help boost circulation when you’re feeling tired and stiff.
+Stimulating essential oils are a great choice because they can help boost circulation when you're feeling tired and stiff.

 - 3 drops copaiba